-This type of research is a type of normative legal research.
-In its application, the research will examine legal principles, legal systematics, and legal comparisons.
-Based on the nature of the research, the type of normative research is descriptive research that describes data in detail to find facts, identify problems, and discuss problems.
-The problem approach in a thesis refers to the series of steps that are carried out in the process of problem solving.
-This stage mainly determines the approach that is in accordance with the problem formulation in order to fulfill the research objectives.
-Then, the stage continues by identifying the subject matter of the problem formulation.
-Through the subject matter, the problem approach will determine the details of the sub-problems.
-The discussion of the problem will go through a process consisting of collecting, processing, and analyzing data.
-The problem approach is completed by describing the discussion of the research results and conclusions that answer the formulation of the research problem.
+In the normative legal research, principles, systematics, and comparisons were analyzed.
+Based on the nature, the normative research describes data in detail to find facts, identify problems, and discuss problems.
+The problem approach in a thesis refers to the series of steps carried out in the process of problem-solving.
+This stage mainly determines the approach under the problem formulation to fulfill the research objectives.
+The stage continues by identifying the subject matter of the problem formulation.
+In the subject matter, the problem approach determines the details of the sub-problems.
+The examination of the issue is subjected to a systematic process including the collection, processing, and analysis of data.
+The problem approach is completed by describing the discussion of the results and conclusions answering the formulation of the problem.

 Discussion

-Regulation of Artificial Intelligence in Armed Conflict Under International Law
+Regulation of AI in Armed Conflict Under International Law

-Regulation of Artificial Intelligence Under International Law
+Regulation of AI Under International Law

-According to Article 19 of the Universal Declaration of Human Rights "Everyone has the right to freedom of opinion and expression, this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers" (UDHR).
-The key question is how can we ensure freedom of expression when public opinion is influenced by AI?
-These new tools pose new risks to freedom.
-AI offers new tools for content creation (audio and visual analytics) and while it is possible for AI to support freedom of expression, which is a cornerstone of democracy and an enemy of corruption, in reality it increases the control of social media platforms and freedom of expression by governments.
-AI systems found in social media are also used to influence public opinion and to guide social movements by considering workflow optimization, automated content generation, content generation from old archives, content selection to target audience demographics, asset selection optimization, metadata generation, and content personalization.
-AI can personalize, generate and filter content.
-This has dire implications for freedom of expression, social movements, and election campaigns.
-Questions arise regarding unreliable or false information that is published by the media, but which is selected and continues to trend by AI.
-How can we determine the level of trust in media that can be manipulated by governments, advertisers, algorithms or other third parties trying to persuade users and recipients of that information?
-Some AI systems are more efficient than humans at certain tasks such as mimicking the voices and images of others to influence people and create political change (also known as deep fakes).
-There is also the concept of machine learning software creating fake videos.
-This new technology developed by Chinese tech giant Baidu can reproduce a believable fake voice with just 3.7 seconds of audio as can the concept of machine learning software creating fake videos.
-In the same context, Montreal-based AI startup Lyrebird claims to be able to perform text-tospeech with just one minute of audio.
+Article 19 of the Universal Declaration of Human Rights (UDHR) asserts, "Everyone has the right to freedom of opinion and expression, and this right includes freedom to hold opinions without interference, receive and impart ideas through media and frontiers."
+The important query arises: How can freedom of expression be upheld when public opinion is subject to influence by AI?
+The advent of these new tools introduces novel challenges to the preservation of freedom.
+Even though innovative tools are provided for content creation, including audio and visual analytics, the impact on freedom of expression is refined.
+AI has the potential to support the foundational principles of democracy and counteract corruption by enhancing freedom of expression.
+Striking a balance that safeguards freedom of expression while mitigating the risks posed by AI's influence on public opinion remains a challenge.
+The systems found in social media are also used to influence public opinion and to guide social movements by considering workflow optimization, automated content generation, content generation from old archives, content selection to target audience demographics, asset selection optimization, metadata generation, and content personalization.
+AI can personalize, generate, and filter content.
+This has implications for freedom of expression, social movements, and election campaigns.
+Questions arise regarding unreliable or false information published by the media but selected and continues to trend by AI.
+How can the level of trust be determined in media manipulated by governments, advertisers, algorithms, or other third parties trying to persuade users and recipients of information?
+Some AI systems are more efficient than humans at certain tasks such as mimicking the voices and images of others to influence people and create political change.
+Meanwhile, there is also the concept of machine learning software creating fake videos.
+The innovative technology by the Chinese tech giant Baidu has the capability to replicate a convincing artificial voice using 3.7 seconds of audio.
+Similarly, the concept extends to machine learning software, which has the potential to generate deceptive videos.
+In the same context, Montreal-based AI startup Lyrebird claims to be able to perform text-to-speech with one minute of audio.